xarray-contrib/xarray-simlab/doc/develop.rst

 xarray-simlab's unit tests locally using the `pytest`_ package.
 You can first install it with conda::

-  $ conda install pytest -c conda-forge
+  $ conda install pytest pytest-cov pytest-mock -c conda-forge

 Then you can run tests from the main xarray-simlab directory::